Measuring SEO Success with Google Analytics for Auto Marketers

 What to Watch

 You could easily spend the rest of your life in Google Analytics for auto marketers.
-I don’t recommend it, unless you’re that special kind of crazy.
+I don’t recommend it unless you’re that special kind of crazy.
+I’ve regularly found myself down an Analytics rabbit hole and it can be a time suck if you don’t watch yourself!

-What you can do though, is get a tried and true list of what to watch for.
-After you’ve let your Analytics account build up some data, it’s time to analyze it.
+What you can do though, is get a tried and true list of what to monitor.
+After you’ve let your Analytics account build up some data, it’s time to analyze.

 - Sessions: The number of website visits made by users